Ajayduddi/dotfiles/README.md

 - Idempotent: `stow -R -t "$HOME" .` is safe any time.
 - Ignore extras via `.stowignore` / `.stow-global-ignore`.
 - Before deleting a package dir: `stow -D -t "$HOME" <pkg>`.
+- If stow fails due to existing files, either:
+  - Run with adoption to absorb files into the repo: `STOW_ADOPT=true bash restore-dotfiles.sh`
+  - Or manually move/backup the conflicting files, then re-run `stow -R`.

 ---